mfkiwl/nixos-rk3588/README.md

    nix build .#nixosConfigurations.orangepi5.config.system.build.sdImage
    sudo dd bs=8M if=result/nixos.img of=/dev/sda status=progress
    ```
-3. insert the sd card to the board, and power on, then having fun with NixOS.
+3. insert the sd card to the board, and power on
+4. resize the root partition to the full size of the sd card.
+5. then having fun with NixOS

 Once the system is booted, you can use `nixos-rebuild` to update the system.